rage/java-programming-fall-19/data/part-9/1-inheritance.md

 <!-- Jokainen Javan luokka perii luokan Object, eli jokainen luomamme luokka saa käyttöönsä kaikki Object-luokassa määritellyt metodit.
 Jos haluamme muuttaa Object-luokassa määriteltyjen metodien toiminnallisuutta tulee ne korvata (`Override`) määrittelemällä niille uusi toteutus luodussa luokassa.
 Oliomme saavat luokasta Object käyttöönsä mm. metodit `equals` ja `hashCode`. -->

-Every Java class inherits the class Object, which means that every class we create has at their disposal all the methods defined in the Object class.
+Every Java class extends the class Object, which means that every class we create has at their disposal all the methods defined in the Object class.
 If we want to change how these methods defined in Object function, they must be overriden by defining a new implementation for them in the newly created class.
 The objects we create receive methods `equals` and `hashCode`, among others, from the Object class.

 <!-- Luokan `Object` perimisen lisäksi myös muiden luokkien periminen on mahdollista.
 Javan <a href="https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html" target="_blank" rel="noopener">ArrayList</a>-luokan "ohjelmointirajapintaa" eli APIa tarkasteltaessa huomaamme että `ArrayList` perii luokan `AbstractList`.
 Luokka `AbstractList` perii luokan `AbstractCollection`, joka perii luokan `Object`. -->

-Every class inherits `Object`, but it's also possible to inherit from other classes than that.
-When we examine the API (Application Programming Interface) of Java's ArrayList, we notice that `ArrayList` inherits the class `Abstractlist`.
+Every class derives from `Object`, but it's also possible to derive from other classes than that.
+When we examine the API (Application Programming Interface) of Java's ArrayList, we notice that `ArrayList` has the  superclass `Abstractlist`. `AbstractList`, in turn, has the class `Object` as its superclass.

 <br/>